Use PCR to determine trace the spread of antibiotic-resistant bacteria!

 - This kit provides DNA samples, DNA ladder and gel loading dye only.
-To perform this lab, you will require electrophoresis equipment; such as electrophoresis chamber, agarose, TBE buffer and Midori green gel stain.
-Our electrophoresis starter kit contains the hardware and reagents required.
+To perform this lab, you will require PCR and electrophoresis equipment; such as electrophoresis chamber, agarose, TBE buffer and Midori green gel stain.
+A miniPCR unit for eight or sixteen tubes, PCR tubes and our electrophoresis starter kit contains the hardware and reagents required.

 - No potentially harmful environmental samples are used in this lab.